 Students with diverse backgrounds have diverse interests and needs; students will receive the support and guidance necessary to pursue an appropriate language development course.
-Possibilities will include but may not be exclusive to online courses, other external providers, and self-study courses (monitored).
+Possibilities will include but may not be exclusive to online course, other external providers, and self-study courses (monitored).
 The Language development supervisor, in consultation with the student and mentor will determine an appropriate course of development.

 As in the other programmes, students should choose a language option that offers the appropriate level of challenge.
-Final decisions will be approved by the Careers Programme Coordinator in consultation with the Language development Coordinator.
+Final decisions will be approved by the Head of School Upper Secondary on advice from the Careers Programme Coordinator.